 - 1. Align the notch on the solid-state drive 1 with the tab on the solid-state drive slot. - 2.
 Gently slide the solid-state drive 1 into the solid-state drive slot. - 3.
+Slide the solid-state drive thermal bracket under the peg on the system board.

+NOTE: The thermal bracket for SSD slot 1 is labelled "SSD-L", while the thermal bracket for SSD slot 2 is labelled "SSD-R".

-Slide the solid-state drive thermal bracket into the alignment post on the system board. - 4.
-Align the screw hole on the solid-state drive thermal bracket with the screw hole on the system board. - NOTE: The size of the solid-state drive thermal bracket varies based on the storage type.
-A solid-state drive thermal bracket that is designed for an M.2 2280 drive cannot accommodate an M.2 2230 drive and vice versa. - 5.
+- 4. Align the screw hole on the solid-state drive thermal bracket with the peg on the system board. - 5.
 Replace the screw (M2x2) that secures the solid-state drive thermal bracket and the solid-state drive 1 to the system board.